Sentara Health: History

-In 1998, Sentara merged with Tidewater Health Care, a Virginia Beach-based healthcare system that operated Virginia Beach General Hospital.
-The organization became known as Sentara Healthcare at that time.
+In 1998, Sentara merged with Tidewater Health Care, a Virginia Beach–based healthcare system that operated Virginia Beach General Hospital.
+The organization became known as Sentara Health at that time.
 Also that year, the Sentara Foundation was created as the charitable arm of the organization, providing grants to other local healthcare entities.
 In 2000, Sentara Norfolk General Hospital and other Sentara hospitals became the first in the nation to employ "eICU" services in which doctors remotely monitor patients in the ICU.
 In 2002, the five-story Sentara CarePlex Hospital was completed and replaced the Sentara Hampton General Hospital in Hampton.

 In 2005, Sentara announced a deal to merge with Obici Health System, which operated Louise Obici Memorial Hospital in Suffolk.
 That hospital was renamed "Sentara Obici Hospital."
 The deal was finalized in early 2006.
 That year, the 300,000 square-foot Sentara Heart Hospital was completed in Norfolk.
 In 2011, the Sentara Princess Anne Hospital (a joint venture with competing health system, Bon Secours) was opened in Virginia Beach.
 At that time, the Sentara Bayside Hospital was renamed "Sentara Independence" and became an outpatient campus and nerve center for Sentara IT operations.

 Sentara continued adding hospitals to its network in the intervening years, including Potomac Hospital in Woodbridge (2009), Rockingham Memorial Hospital in Harrisonburg (2010), Martha Jefferson Memorial Hospital in Charlottesville (2011), Halifax Regional Hospital in South Boston (2013), and Sentara Albemarle Medical Center in Elizabeth City, North Carolina (2014).
 In March 2016, David Bernd stepped down as the system's CEO and was replaced by then president and COO, Howard P. Kern.
 Bernd had served as CEO since 1995 and had been at the company since 1972.
 Kern has been with Sentara since 1980.

 In 2016, Sentara announced a $199 million expansion to its Norfolk General Hospital.
 In 2018, it announced a $93.5-million cancer center to be built in Norfolk, scheduled to be completed in 2020.

-In August 2020, Sentara Healthcare and Greensboro, North Carolina-based Cone Health announced their intent to merge.
+In August 2020, Sentara Health and Greensboro, North Carolina–based Cone Health announced their intent to merge.
+At the conclusion of the due diligence period in June 2021, both health systems announced that they would not move forward with the merger.

 Operation

-As of 2019, the Sentara Healthcare network includes 12 acute care hospitals, 10 nursing centers, and an assisted-living facility.
+As of 2019, the Sentara Health network includes 12 acute care hospitals, it previously included 10 nursing centers and an assisted-living facility until they were sold in 2020.
 It is Virginia's third-largest employer.
-It also operates more than 300 sites of care in Virginia and northeastern North Carolina with various outpatient facilities, home and hospice services, and its own health plan called Optima Health.
+It also operates more than 300 sites of care in Virginia and northeastern North Carolina with various outpatient facilities and home and hospice services.
+In addition, its health plans division serves Virginia and Florida.
 Sentara also owns the Nightingale Regional Air Ambulance, a specialized helicopter equipped with cardiac and pulmonary equipment, like an intra-aortic balloon pump and 12-lead EKG monitor.
 It has successfully completed over 20,000 missions since its inception in 1982.